 See the curatorial guide here (PDF).

-"If we do not purposefully carve out spaces for thoughtful inquiry regarding our cultural tools, our minds run the risk of becoming mere supplements to digital experience and ideological conflict."
+Our methods of digital communication have been rapidly developed to create efficiency, brevity and global accessibility — but those same qualities may be separating us from critical approaches to information technology.
+If we do not purposefully carve out spaces for thoughtful inquiry regarding our cultural tools, our minds run the risk of becoming mere supplements to digital experience and ideological conflict.

 This exhibition’s work is unsettling and non-hypothetical.
 It explores the consequences and implications of our cultural choices.
 Here, artists have bravely taken on the media beast by traveling deeply into territories that are often concealed behind cultural firewalls.

 Believe the Hype seeks to hack those systems of concealment and to begin the serious work of knowledge-gathering, critical reflection, dialectical parsing, and fearless surrender - to step beyond the incredulity of our present matrix in order to establish an open space of appraisal and future visions.

 Elle Aviv Newton